getify/foi-lang/formalization-work/Foi-Specification.md

 #### §2.2.11 Implementation Notes

-The carry-and-force model admits aggressive compile-time optimization.
+The carry-and-settle model admits aggressive compile-time optimization.
 A `Lazy@` whose dependencies are statically traceable through the `def` statement(s) section compiles to ordinary eager evaluation with bindings reordered to satisfy dependencies.
 No runtime thunk is produced in such cases.
 The runtime thunk mechanism is required only when the dependency path passes through opaque carriers (function calls returning compound values, library-provided constructors, or any operation whose internal use of the thunk is not visible to the compiler).

 The "no thunk past end of `def` statement(s) section" guarantee holds at both compile time and runtime.
 Compile-time folding may eliminate the thunk entirely; runtime resolution settles any thunk that survives compilation before the section exits.
 Code outside the section -- including the surrounding scope's statement-block, the body of any enclosing function, and any escaped value -- interacts only with resolved values.